Dave Rogers is a New York born and based artist, art advisor, activist.

 Returning to New York to Finish his MFA in Art Rogers has spent the last four years helping emerging artists find their voice in the art world as an art advisor, and independent curator establishing exhibits for emerging artists to network and share their art with the art world.
 Rogers represents several disabled artists from the US and overseas helping them find exhibits and learn about promoting their art.
 Rogers also works with several Veterans Art Organizations helping them promote art for disabled veterans.

-Recently Rogers became the Art Director of Project9Line which helps promote healing through the arts for Veterans on Long Island dealing with PTSD and of disabilities and illnesses.
+Recently Rogers was the Art Director of Project9Line which helps promote healing through the arts for Veterans on Long Island dealing with PTSD and of disabilities and illnesses.
 His program includes art work shops for veterans around Long Island and art programs at the Long Island Veterans Home at Stony Brook.